PhapaleSai/College_repo/README.md

 Sure!
 To ensure that the new file is created in the `feature` branch (instead of the default `main` branch), you just need to make sure you're on the `feature` branch **before** you create the file.
 Here's the revised workflow:

 ---
+# 🧑‍💻 Practical 4: Cloning, Branching, Pushing, and Pull Requests on Bitbucket

 ## ✅ Steps I Followed (Updated)